MaikDulle/MaikDulle.github.io/_posts/2022-03-08-sentiment-analysis-with-review-data.md

 There is only one negative word occurring more than \>4 times.
 Other than that the sentiment is dominated by positive words like ‘love’ or ‘excellent’.

-### creating a wordcloud with the most often used words
+### Creating a wordcloud with the most often used words

 ``` r
 word.freq.table<- Review_Starwars_newHope %>%